chonky-gator/gator-logic/README.md

 }
 ```

-The value in the inspector is shown with the type `<ITest>` in this case and we can set it as a Unity object.
-Unfortunately, I was only able to
+The value in the inspector is shown with the type `<ITest>` in this case and we can select the concrete type that we want to assign to.
-display an object field that accepts any Unity Object, but when we assign it, it will filter any value that it's not the interface we want.
-Or
-if it is a GameObject, it will try to get the first component with that interface.

 ![ReferenceOf example with Unity Objects](https://user-images.githubusercontent.com/29787965/214464474-d3f573ed-eca7-4aed-bd95-0d0d6343e29b.png)

 Alternatively, it will also accept any class that implements that interface and has [Serializable]

 ![ReferenceOf example with custom serializable class](https://user-images.githubusercontent.com/29787965/214465013-d1a42893-9793-40cc-9139-b6ba12187d8a.png)

+Any reference that implements that interface can be assigned through that interface seamlessly.
+It's really useful when you want to unit test with a mock object.

 ## [CreateAssetButton] - Easily create new ScriptableObjects when needed